n0bel/PiClock3/README.md

 At this point, this project is a placeholder for development of PiClock3, and no releases or previews are completed.
 For something useful that works use the original PiClock (https://github.com/n0bel/PiClock)  It is still being updated.

+I'll be commiting many partially complete commits here as an easy means to distribute code my PiClocks for testing.